James Maxwell, 1st Earl of Dirletoun: James VI and I

 Maxwell was the son of Robert Maxwell of Kirkhouse (d.
 1583) and Nichola[s] Murray, daughter of Charles Murray of Cockpool.
 His mother was a sister of John Murray of the bedchamber who became Earl of Annandale.

 Maxwell was made an usher daily waiter in the household of King James in 1603.
 A younger brother, Robert Maxwell (d.
 1627) was a sergeant-at-arms.
 On 15 June 1610, King James rewarded the usher with lands in Dumfries.
 Another Scottish servant, Matthew Hairstanes, received a similar grant on the same day.

 Maxwell was appointed Black Rod in 1620 on the death of Sir Richard Coningsby in February 1620.
 The Black Rod officiated at the annual feast of the Order of the Garter at Windsor Castle and Maxwell was given a house there, and in 1629 he was made Keeper of the little park at Windsor.

 In May 1609 James VI and I wrote to his advocate in Edinburgh Thomas Haddington to favour the lawsuit of Sir Robert Douglas and Maxwell against the Lord Herries.

 James Maxwell injured the ear of barrister James (or Edward) Hawley at a masque or reception for the Duke of Bouillon at court in May 1612, when he dragged Hawley from a room by his ear string.
 This became a more serious affair after Hawley threatened to fight a duel, and his lawyer friends at the Inns of Court took his side, only resolved by the intervention of the king.
 There was adverse feeling in London against the Scots in the court of King James which this incident reflected, and subsequently there was discussion in 1620 if a Scot could be Black Rod, and Maxwell found it difficult to be naturalized as a denizen of England until 1622.

 King James sent him to Heidelberg with presents for Elizabeth Stuart, Queen of Bohemia in May 1614.

 In 1616 the Privy Council of Scotland enforced the eviction of several people from Maxwell's lands in Dumfries and Galloway.

 In July 1622 Thomas Erskine, Earl of Kellie recommended him to the Earl of Mar writing that he was probably more useful to Mar than his kinsman John Murray, 1st Earl of Annandale.
 Previously Kellie had written how Maxwell had tried to get King Charles to read a letter from Mar, and would encourage Archibald Primrose to further Mar's business with the king.
+In Decemember, Maxwell was granted the lands in Kinnoull and the Gowrie Lodging in Perth.